“Bleeding, stretch marks, someone else’s breasts for sure, baby fat that just won’t go away… Will I ever get my normal body back?”

 “Has anyone told you that you will resemble a baboon “down there” after giving birth?”

-No, no one had informed me of this not-so-nice fact about my post pregnancy body.
+No one had informed me of this not-so-nice fact about my post-pregnancy body.

-No matter how many stitches, if any, you had giving birth, you will be sore!
+No matter how many stitches, if any, you got from giving birth; you will be sore!

-But if you don’t get any infections, the soreness should fade away within a week or so.
-Actually if you had wounds that were too small to be stitched, you can be sore for a longer period, while they heal.
+But the soreness should disappear within a week or two if you don’t get any infections.
+Actually, if you had wounds that were too small to be stitched, you can be sore for a longer period while they heal.

 And then there’s the other issue.

-A baby’s head actually came out that way, which means that the muscles and tissue were really stretched as much as possible.
-To get the muscle tone back, these muscles need to be exercised just as any muscles.
-They need to be exercised not only for your own (and your spouse’s) pleasure, but also to prevent urine leakage.
-Actually, urine leakage is a very common problem for women post pregnancy, but few talk about it.
+A baby’s head came out that way, meaning the muscles and tissue were stretched as much as possible.
+To get the muscle tone back, these muscles need to be exercised just like any muscle.
+They need to be exercised not only for your own (and your spouse’s) pleasure but also to prevent urine leakage.
+Actually, urine leakage is a very common problem for women after pregnancy, but few talk about it.

 It should go away gradually as your body heals, but if you continue to have such problems, don’t hesitate to talk to a doctor.
-Quite simple surgery can help you get rid of this condition.
+A quite simple surgery can help you get rid of this condition.